 We took photos from the time we entered the facility all the way to the end of the tour.

 We think more people should know about the hardworking Filipino crew behind our favorite Tamiya model cars.
 Tell your kids.
 Tell your friends.
 Tell your car club members.
 It’s something to be proud of.
-Let’s have more of these world-class manufacturing facilities in the country.
+Let’s have more world-class manufacturing facilities in the country.